-- The Council has a suite of Information Security Policies to ensure and maintain the integrity of the data that it holds. - In addition the Council has a Data Protection Officer in place to ensure that personal data is held securely and managed appropriately. - The Council has prepared for the implementation of the new General Data Protection Regulations (GDPR).
+- The Council has a suite of Information Security Policies to ensure and maintain the integrity of the data that it holds. - In addition the Council has an Information Governance Officer in place to ensure that personal data is held securely and managed appropriately.

-Strong public financial management:
+• Strong public financial management: